ldebritto/zmk-config/readme.md

 This allows for `CMD+TAB` with one key from `NAV`.
 It will simulate holding `CMD` between `TAB` keypresses for as long as you keep the `&lc NAV` key held.

+## 7. Gaming layers

+I play Age of Empires II Definitive Edition and made a series of 3 layers that go well with mouse usage on the right hand.
+They're certainly not needed, but really tucked away by a `ZXC` combo that only can be activated from within a leftmost thumb layer from either gaming (`AGS`) or regular (`NAV`) modes.

 # Non-upstream ZMK implementation

 Some of the features used in this keymap require the implementation of non-vanilla ZMK, such as [tri-state](https://github.com/urob/zmk-tri-state) [auto-layer](https://github.com/urob/zmk-auto-layer) modules.
 For that, I've pointed my `west.yml` to urob's repo that already has these features merged.